A characterisation of the category of compact Hausdorff spaces: The main result

-\begin{enumerate}[wide, labelwidth=!, labelindent=10pt] {(\roman{enumi})} \item The functor $\Spec\colon\X\to\KH$ is faithful because so is $\pt\colon \X\to\Set$, by Lemma \ref{l:pt-well-defined-and-faithful}.
+\begin{enumerate}[wide, labelwidth=!, labelindent=10pt] {(\roman{enumi})} \item The functor $\Spec\colon\X\to\KH$ is faithful because so is $\pt\colon \X\to\Set$ (cf.\ Lemma~\ref{l:pt-well-defined-and-faithful}).
 Therefore, it reflects both epis and monos.
-Since a pretopos is balanced (see, e.g., \cite[Corollary A.1.4.9]{Elephant1}) $\Spec$ reflects isomorphisms, i.e., it is conservative. \item Monomorphisms in $\KH$ are inclusions of closed subsets.
-By equation \eqref{eq:sub-KSpec} every closed subset of $\Spec{X}$, for $X$ in $\X$, corresponds to a subobject of $X$.
-Whence, $\Spec$ is full on subobjects. \item Consider any compact Hausdorff space $Y$, and write $|Y|$ for its underlying set.
+Since a pretopos is balanced (see, e.g.,~\cite[Corollary A.1.4.9]{Elephant1}) $\Spec$ reflects isomorphisms, i.e., it is conservative. \item Recall that monomorphisms in $\KH$ are inclusions of closed subsets.
+Whence, $\Spec$ is full on subobjects by equation~\eqref{eq:sub-KSpec}. \item Consider any compact Hausdorff space $Y$, and write $|Y|$ for its underlying set.
 By assumption, the $|Y|$-fold copower of $\1$ exists in $\X$.
-Moreover, by filtrality of $\X$, there is a regular epimorphism $X\epi \sum_{|Y|}{\1}$ in $\X$ with $X$ filtral. \begin{claim*} $\P(|Y|)$ is isomorphic to a Boolean subalgebra of $\B(X)$, the Boolean center of $\Sub{X}$. \end{claim*} \begin{proof}[Proof of Claim] The pullback functor associated with the regular epimorphism $X\epi \sum_{|Y|}{\1}$ is an injective lattice homomorphism $\Sub\sum_{|Y|}{\1}\mono \Sub{X}$ (cf.\ the proof of Lemma \ref{l:filtral-co-frame}).
+Moreover, by filtrality of $\X$, there is a regular epimorphism $X\epi \sum_{|Y|}{\1}$ in $\X$ with $X$ filtral.
+We prove the following useful fact: \end{enumerate} \begin{claim} $\P(|Y|)$ is isomorphic to a Boolean subalgebra of $\B(X)$, the Boolean center of $\Sub{X}$. \end{claim} \begin{proof}[of Claim] The pullback functor associated with the regular epi $X\epi \sum_{|Y|}{\1}$ is an injective lattice homomorphism $\Sub\sum_{|Y|}{\1}\mono \Sub{X}$ (cf.\ the proof of Lemma~\ref{l:filtral-co-frame}).
 Hence, its restriction to the Boolean center of $\Sub{\sum_{|Y|}{\1}}$ yields an injective Boolean algebra homomorphism $\B(\sum_{|Y|}{\1})\mono \B(X)$.
 Therefore, it suffices to prove that $\P(|Y|)$ can be identified with a Boolean subalgebra of $\B(\sum_{|Y|}{\1})$.

 To this end, consider the map